tyoueenn2/usb-proxy-udp/README.md

 # USB-Proxy with UDP Injection (Raspberry Pi 4 + Logitech Mouse Fork)

 > ⚠️ **Disclaimer**: This is a fork specifically optimized for **Raspberry Pi 4** with **Logitech mice**.
-The code has been "vibe coded" (iteratively developed through experimentation) due to the complexity of USB protocols and my limited competence in this area.
+The code has been "vibe coded" due to the complexity of USB protocols and my limited competence in this area.
 Use at your own risk!
+"It works on my machine"

 This software is a USB proxy based on [raw-gadget](https://github.com/xairy/raw-gadget) and libusb, with added UDP injection capabilities for remote mouse control.
 It allows you to:
 - Proxy USB mouse traffic between a device and host